Levminer/authme-docs/import.md

 1. A popup windows will open, just select the picture(s).

 1. You will see a popup window again.
 Save the file.

 1. Go back to the main page: Top menu > Advanced > Import

-1. Click on the Choose file button, select your exported file from where you saved it.
-And you are done!

-## Stand alone QR code(s)

-1. Go to the website(s) you want to get the QR code(s) from.

-1. Save the QR code(s) to your computer (take screenshot(s)).

-1. Back to Authme: Top menu > Advanced > Import

-1. Scroll down, choose import from Stand alone QR codes

-1. A popup windows will open, just select the picture(s).

-1. Go back to the main page: Top menu > Advanced > Import